 On March 8, 2013, the compensation committee of the Board of Directors met to review and discuss executive compensation, including Dr. Gulfo's with regard to his current performance as well as his past performance in guiding the Company through the FDA approval process for MELAFind® and leading it through the commercial launch of MELAFind®.
 The compensation committee also considered the fact that Dr. Gulfo did not receive an increase in base salary or a cash bonus in 2010, 2011 or 2012, and only received a nominal raise of \$14,500 in 2013.
-The compensation committee determined that it would be appropriate to award a stock option to Dr. Gulfo to purchase up to 1,000,000 shares of our common stock under the 2005 Plan during the second quarter of 2013, subject to stockholder approval of an amendment to our Certificate of Incorporation increasing the Company's number of authorized shares of common stock (see Proposal II), with an exercise price per share equal to the closing price of the Company's common stock on the day of the grant, and subject to the following vesting schedule: (i) 250,000 shares would vest immediately upon grant, (ii) 250,000 shares would vest upon the

-Company achieving positive cash flow for four consecutive quarters, (iii) 250,000 shares would vest upon the Company achieving revenues of at least \$20 million in any fiscal year; and (iv) 250,000 shares would vest when the closing price of the Company's common stock is \$5 or above for 5 consecutive trading days.
+The compensation committee determined that it would be appropriate to award a stock option to Dr. Gulfo to purchase up to 1,000,000 shares of our common stock under the 2005 Plan during the second quarter of 2013, subject to stockholder approval of an amendment to our Certificate of Incorporation increasing the Company's number of authorized shares of common stock (see Proposal II), with an exercise price per share equal to the closing price of the Company's common stock on the day of the grant, and subject to the following vesting schedule: (i) 250,000 shares would vest upon the Company achieving revenues of at least \$20 million in any fiscal year; and (iv) 250,000 shares would vest when the closing price of the Company achieving revenues of at least \$20 million in any fiscal year; and (iv) 250,000 shares would vest when the closing price of the Company achieving for 5 consecutive trading days.